SSLMate/certspotter/man/certspotter-authorize.md

 Authorize a certificate from a file:

-    $ certspotter-authorize -cert /path/to/cert.pem
+    $ certspotter-authorize /path/to/cert.pem

+Authorize multiple certificates from files:

+    $ certspotter-authorize cert-a.pem cert-b.pem

 Authorize a certificate from stdin:

-    $ cat cert.pem | certspotter-authorize -cert -
+    $ cat cert.pem | certspotter-authorize -

 Authorize a certificate in a custom state directory:

-    $ certspotter-authorize -cert cert.pem -state_dir /var/lib/certspotter
+    $ certspotter-authorize -state_dir /var/lib/certspotter cert.pem

+Print the TBS hash without authorizing:

+    $ certspotter-authorize -printhash /path/to/cert.pem

 # OPERATION

-When **certspotter-authorize** is run with a certificate, it computes the SHA-256 hash of the certificate's TBSCertificate as defined by RFC 6962 Section 3.2 creates a `.notified` marker file in the certspotter state directory.
+**certspotter-authorize** computes the SHA-256 hash of each certificate's TBSCertificate as defined by RFC 6962 Section 3.2 and creates a `.notified` marker file in the certspotter state directory.
 When certspotter later discovers a certificate with the same TBSCertificate in a CT log, it will skip sending notifications because the marker file is present.